 # Introduction

 With energy systems models we must model how demand is met by supply.
 However, over the course of a year, or even over the course of 30 years we have large variations in demand and supply.
-For instance, the weather changes between seasons, years and days.
+For instance, the weather changes between years, seasons, and days.
 This all has an effect on the amount of energy that can be supplied by renewable energy sources such as solar and wind.

 It is also true that this variation in demand has a large impact on the demand.
-In a particularly cold year, or a particular cold day, energy demand may significantly increase as consumers use more energy for heating.
+In a particularly cold year, or on a particular cold day, energy demand may significantly increase as consumers use more energy for heating.
 The opposite is true on a particular warm day or year.
 We therefore need to model this variability.

 ## Representative days

 As you can probably imagine, matching supply and demand for every 30 minutes in a year is very costly in terms of computation time.
-If we must match supply and demand for every 30 minutes for 30 years (or more) we may end up with a very slow model in return for some gains in accuracy.
+If we must match supply and demand for every 30 minutes for 30 years (or more), we may end up with a very slow model in return for some gains in accuracy.

 However, it may be the case that we do not need to model a year in such high detail.
-In most cases, for long-term energy systems models, we can reduce the amount of detail to significnatly increase the speed of the model, without losing much accuracy [@Kell2020].
+In most cases, for long-term energy systems models, we can reduce the amount of detail to significantly increase the speed of the model, without losing significant accuracy [@Kell2020].

 A common approach is to select around 4 days with 24 timeslices to represent each of the seasons.
 Therefore, we maintain the variability within a day, but also within seasons.
 We will lose some of the extremely hot or cold days, but that matters less when we're considering the long-term planning horizon.